 This binding arbitration agreement precludes the Student or the College from pursuing a claim in a court other than Small Claims Court, or in any manner other than by arbitration.
 Any arbitration brought between the Student and the College will take place on an individual basis; the parties expressly agree that class arbitration and class actions are not permitted.
 This policy, however, is not intended to modify a student's right, if any, to file a grievance with any state educational regulatory body or accreditor.
 The Student and the College agree that the term "claim" is intended to be broadly interpreted to mean all disputes of claims between them of any nature whatsoever.
 The Student and the College expressly agree that the agreement to arbitrate set forth in this section is intended to be broadly interpreted.
 The term "claim" shall be interpreted to include, but is not limited to: any claim, dispute, or controversy, whether in contract, tort, or otherwise, whether pre-existing, present or future, and including or arising from or relating to any of the following: (i) the Student's execution of this Enrollment Agreement and the obligations of the Student or the College hereunder, or the validity, enforceability, or scope of this Enrollment Agreement; (ii) the Student's recruitment and application for admittance, including but not limited to any advertisement, promotions, or oral or written statements relied upon by the Student in deciding to attend the College; (iii) the Student's attendance at the College and the quality of the instruction or education provided to the student; (iv) any financial obligations incurred by the Student as a result of the Student's enrollment and/or attendance at the College, or matters related to the Student's financial aid or other federal assistance or the provision or performance of Career Services, and (v) any discrimination, civil rights, or sexual harassment claims.
-The term "claim" shall further be interpreted to include, without limitation, all claims, disputes, or controversies of any nature which arose before this or any prior Agreement, and all claims, disputes, or controversies of any nature which arose before this or any prior Agreement, and all claims, disputes, or controversies of any nature which arose before this or any prior Agreement, and all claims, disputes, or controversies of any nature which arose before this or any prior Agreement, and all claims, disputes, or controversies of any nature which arose before this or any prior Agreement, and all claims, disputes, or c
+The term "claim" shall further be interpreted to include, without limitation, all claims, disputes, or controversies of any nature which arose before this or any prior Agreement, and all claims, disputes, or controversies that may arise after the termination of this Enrollment Agreement.